kuba7s/Vehicles_iOS/README.md

 # Vehicles iOS App

 This repository contains a iOS application for displaying vehicle results based on a JSON dataset.
 The app allows users to browse, filter, sort, and favorite vehicles.
-It is implemented using Swift (UI Kit) for iOS.
+It is implemented using Swift (UIKit) for iOS.

 ## Features